Lottie vs Rive Animation: Which Tool Best Fits Your UI/UX Workflow?

 Their biggest difference is probably the workflow is that, Lottie is currently based on After Effects and uses the plugin BodyMovin to export the JSON files.
 Rive, on the other hand, doesn’t rely on any third-party tools; the entire process happens inside the Rive editor.

-Now you might be wondering, over any other tools, why are we comparing the two tools. well the answer is quite simple. these are the two tools that has been thrown a lot among the communities, so it makes sense for us to compare the two. these are the 3 aspects and we will based our comparison to:
+These are the two tools that has been thrown a lot among the communities, so it makes sense for us to compare the two.
+We're comparing them across three main points:

 Let’s break each of these down.